How do I set the debug level?

 Be aware that debug-files might get quite large.

-To deactivate the debug, use the same commands as above but with 'level=0 trace=0'
+To deactivate the debug messages, use the same command as above but with 'level=0 trace=0'

 setdebug level=0 trace=0 client=centos-fd